ponmar/filedb/README.md

 Note that it is recommended to have a backup procedure for your collection of files before running FileDB (although FileDB itself does not modify your files).

-The first time you install FileDB the pre-requisites needs to be setup:
+FileDB pre-requisites:

-- Install Python and pip (installation instructions depends on your OS)
+- Python and pip (installation instructions depends on your OS)
-- Install Flask (a web server for running server-side code) and Pillow (for reading date and time from JPEG images) Python packages:
+- Flask (a web framework for running server-side code):

         pip install flask

+- Pillow (for reading date, time and GPS location information from JPEG images):

         pip install pillow

 When the pre-requisites are fulfilled, do the following: